rdboboia/pc-shutdown-scheduler/README.md

 With this script you just schedule the shutdown and forget about it.

 Also, if a shutdown was scheduled by mistake or you want to keep using the PC after you scheduler the shutdown you can use the additional script that cancels the scheduled shutdown.

+# Configuration
+The default time to shutdown is 15min (900s).
+This can be changed inside the scheduler script as needed (time must be in seconds).